shepelevn/skb-crm/frontend/README.md

 2. For the application to work, you need to launch the API server in the `backend` folder.
 Information about setting up the server is in README.md in the `backend` folder
-3. Run local dev server in the `frontend/public` folder
+3. Run a local dev server in the `frontend/public` folder

 ## Technologies used in the project